boylesoftware/x2node-tutorial/src/TUTORIAL.md

 $ curl -v -H "Content-Type: application/json" --data-binary @new-product.json http://localhost:3001/products
 ```

 You should get an [HTTP 201](https://tools.ietf.org/html/rfc7231#section-6.3.2) response with the new record in the response body.
-Note, that the record ID is generated automatically and is returned in the `Content-Location` response header (the new individual resource URI) as well as the record in the response body.
+Note that the record ID is generated automatically and is returned in the `Content-Location` response header (the new individual resource URI) as well as the record in the response body.
 Since it's the first record that we created, our new product probably got the ID of 1.

-Note, that the validation rules that we specified in the _Product_ record type definition should work.
-For example if we submit the following JSON as a new _Product_ record template:
+Note that the validation rules that we specified in the _Product_ record type definition should work.
+For example, if we submit the following JSON as a new _Product_ record template:

 ```json
 {